citp/privacy-policy-historical/c/cp/cpo/cpothemes.com.md

 By default, WordPress does not include a contact form.
 We are using NinjaForms as our contact form plugin.Through our contact form we collect your name and email address.
 This data is stored indefinitely for customer support purposes and users have the right to ask us to delete their private data, even if this could mean the termination of the service we provide them due to technical reasons.
 We do not use the information submitted through here for marketing purposes.

-#### **FastSpring – fastspring.com**
+#### **Braintree – Braintreepayments.com.com**

-FastSpring is our payment processor which offers a subscription billing system for our digital products.
+Braintree is our payment processor which offers a subscription billing system for our digital products.
 We don’t keep any Credit Card data.

-FastSpring is fully compliant with GDPR as you can see [here](https://info.fastspring.com/gdpr).
+Braintree is fully compliant with GDPR as you can see [here](https://www.braintreepayments.com/ro/legal/braintree-privacy-policy).
 As we mentioned above, we keep the payment details as we are obligated by the fiscal law.

 #### **Akismet – akismet.com